Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: A New Frugal Splitting Operator With Minimal Lifting

 This operator clearly has minimal lifting and its fixed point iteration converges for all $\theta \in (0,2)$, $\gamma > 0$ and $A \in \ops_n$.
 As with our method, it is parallelizable and uses an uneven step-size with the first resolvent using a step-size of $\frac{\gamma}{n-1}$ while the others use a step-size of $\gamma$.
 However, it does not appear possible to rewrite this splitting operator as a special case of ours, or vice versa.

-A similar approach to the one used by Campoy was also presented by Condat \textit{et al.}\ \cite{condatProximalSplittingAlgorithms2021} but restricted to the convex optimization case.
-They presented essentially the same splitting operator as the one from Campoy but with a weighted average instead of the arithmetic average in the first row.
-However, Condat \textit{et al.}\ also applied more schemes than just Douglas--Rachford splitting to the product space reformulation, resulting in several different parallelizable splitting operators both with and without forward evaluations.
+A similar approach to the one used by Campoy in \cite{campoyProductSpaceReformulation2022} was also presented by Condat \textit{et al.}\ \cite{condatProximalSplittingAlgorithms2021} but restricted to the convex optimization case.
+The splitting operator in \cite{condatProximalSplittingAlgorithms2021} is the same as the one in Campoy but with a weighted average instead of the arithmetic average in the first row.
+Condat \textit{et al.}\ also applied other algorithm than Douglas--Rachford splitting to the product space reformulation, resulting in several different parallelizable splitting operators both with and without forward evaluations.
 Most notably is perhaps a Davis--Yin based splitting operator over $\ops_{n}^{\{2\}}$ that is parallelizable and has minimal lifting, \cite[Equation (212)]{condatProximalSplittingAlgorithms2021}.
-Although many of these methods are similar to ours, we again failed to rewrite either our or any of their methods with minimal lifting as special cases of each other.
+Although many of these methods are similar to ours, we were unable to rewrite either our or any of their methods with minimal lifting as special cases of each other.

 The biggest difference between this work and the works of Campoy and Condat \textit{et al.}\ is perhaps conceptual.
 While their parallelizable methods are based on applying existing splitting operators to reformulations of the problem, we directly search over all possible frugal splitting operators.
-Our search is of course in no way exhaustive but is enabled by the representation theorem since it allows us to easily work with the entire class of frugal splitting operators and nothing else.
+Our search is not exhaustive but is enabled by the representation theorem since it allows us to easily work with the entire class of frugal splitting operators and nothing else.